Leafpub/leafpub/README.md

 Composer will install its own dependencies and then run `npm install`.
 This may take a few minutes as packages are downloaded.
 Once complete, Composer will trigger `gulp build` which will generate all the assets you need to run Postleaf.

+**Important:** You'll also need to add [the default theme](https://github.com/Postleaf/range) to `content/themes/range/` manually.
+This will happen automatically once Postleaf is out of beta.

 ## Using Gulp

 From the root directory, you can use `gulp help` to see all available tasks: